 According to the maker’s website, snappibaby.com, “Snappis are the most popular cloth diaper fasteners in the market.
 Over 80 million units have been sold worldwide, and there is much trust in the Snappi name.”

-Unlike pins (and it’s competitor the Boungo) Snappis come in two sizes, “infant size” and “toddler size” though it is difficult to find the toddler size at some retailers.
+Unlike pins (and its competitor the Boingo) Snappis come in two sizes, “infant size” and “toddler size” though it is difficult to find the toddler size at some retailers.

-Because Snappis are one-piece, getting the right fit on bigger babies or with diapers that don’t go around the sides of baby very far can be difficult.
+Because Snappis are one-piece, getting the right fit on bigger babies or with diapers that don’t wrap around the sides of the baby very far can be difficult.

 With that said, Snappis are easy to use and work well when you can get a good fit.
 Snappis are also priced well compared to the competition.